 DOs and DONTs – Budget Fiji Trip

 If you’re thinking of going to Fiji you shouldn’t wait until the last minute to book everything, especially if you’re in Australia.
-Unlike some great last-minute deals that can be found to the Galapagos or Antarctica, hastily planned trips to Fiji are often much more expensive.
+Unlike some great last-minute deals that can be found in the Galapagos or Antarctica, hastily planned trips to Fiji are often much more expensive.

-On a tight budget you shouldn’t try to visit as many islands as you can by purchasing an island hopping adventure.
+On a tight budget, you shouldn’t try to visit as many islands as you can by purchasing an island hopping adventure.
 Fiji is beautiful, but you don’t have to visit all the islands to get the real Fijian experience.

 When you’re island hopping don’t get surprised that you can’t stop at a majority of the islands due to a landing fee of 70 FJD per person.
 But I did manage to stay for a bit at the Plantation Island Resort.
-It’s an expensive place, but as a backpacker you can spend a day there.
+It’s an expensive place, but as a backpacker, you can spend a day there.

 Our guide informed us that ‘it’s amazing because it has a mini supermarket!” – I guess when you live in Fiji you can get extremely excited over simple pleasures we take for granted such as chocolate or yogurt.